-Used to advertise everything from drinks to equipment to household appliances to key genres and more.
-In the late 1800’s porcelain enamel signs were introduced in Europe and became very popular in the US by the 1890’s.
+Custom-made metal for business is antique signs highly requested by collectors for their splendor and eternal historical significance and because they are great communication pieces.
+The increase in consumer and advertising of business brands was seen for the first time in the US in 1900 and used to advertise everything from drinks to equipment to household appliances to key genres and more.
+In the late 1800s, porcelain enamel signs were introduced in Europe and became very popular in the US by the 1890s.
 Porcelain signs were made of powdered glass in combination with rolled iron.
-A variety of colors were used to stencil on and fired which created a different layer for every color.
-Porcelain signs were resilient and able to withstand exposure to the environments.
-But during World War II high labor costs caused Porcelain signs to come to pass of favor in the 1950’s.
+Various colors were used to stencil on and fire, which created a different layer for every color.
+Porcelain signs were resilient and able to withstand exposure to the environment.
+But during World War II, high labor costs caused Porcelain signs to come to the past of favor in the 1950s.